 Once I started pouring over maps and satellite images it became apparent to me that it would be an easier hike and certainly more accessible in the winter to simply come in from the bottom.

-It may be a longer hike, but the use of the rail beds makes much of the hike out and back pretty painless.
-Thus the short ascents and descents of Dutchmans Run to to the waterfalls become much easier to contend with.
+It may be a longer hike, but the use of the rail and road beds makes much of the hike out and back pretty painless.

 For anyone who enjoys waterfalls and/or discovering remnants of Pennsylvania’s industrial past, I’d highly recommend adding a hike to the waterfalls on Dutchmans Run to your PA Bucket List!